DaoCasino/platform-prng/README.md

 ### Does the RNG process make use of a database?
 If so, please provide details.

  - RNG process doesn’t use any database.
-But game-protocols use [DAOBet](https://github.com/DaoCasino/DAOBet).
+But game-protocols do.
+[DAOBet](https://github.com/DaoCasino/DAOBet).

 ### (Optional) If there is any additional documentation on your RNG available that would aid us in understanding its implementation to the game etc., it would be helpful.